ShahzebMahmood/terraform-eks-helloworld/README.md

 # Hello-World DevOps Project

-A technical assessment project demonstrating a complete DevOps pipeline for deploying a web application on AWS.
-This showcases infrastructure as code, containerization, and cloud-native deployment using modern tools and best practices.
+A technicalproject demonstrating a complete DevOps pipeline for deploying a web application on AWS.

 ## What This Demonstrates